June 13th, 2021 Your Fave?

 |

-Eye AF as detailed in the R5 e-Guide was active at the moment of exposure and performed perfectly.
-Click on the image to enjoy a larger version.
+Wide/AF-C was active at the moment of exposure and performed perfectly by nailing and tracking the shrike’s eye.
+Click on the image to see a larger version.

 Your browser does not support iFrame.